Nothing in life prepares us to navigate the health care world for ourselves and the people we love.

 We are dedicated to demystifying health care with plain language and simple “to do” checklists so all of us can support our loved ones’ care – with confidence and grace.
 The result?

 Vulnerable patients have informed, capable and proactive Care Partners.

-providers can rely on their patients’ Care Partners as “2nd eyes and ears” to monitor care.
+Providers can rely on their patients’ Care Partners as “second eyes and ears” to monitor care.